-If a Click or tap here to enter text. school building must be evacuated, and it is determined the building may not be re-entered, students and staff members will be safely transported by bus to a designated parent-student reunification location.
-The Standard Reunification Method (SRM) as put forth by the I Love U Guys Foundation is considered best practice and schools are encouraged to follow that process as closely as possible, given the situation.
+If a [School Division] school building must be evacuated and it is determined the building may not be re-entered, students and staff members will be safely transported by bus to a designated parent-student reunification location.
+The Standard Reunification Method (SRM) as put forth by the I Love U Guys[®] Foundation is considered best practice, and schools are encouraged to follow that process as closely as possible, given the situation.

-Parents/guardians will be informed of the reunification location through the Click or tap here to enter text. notification systems listed in the Emergency Communications section of the CMP.
+Parents/guardians will be informed of the reunification location through the [School Division's] notification systems listed in the Emergency Communications section of the CMP.
 Upon arrival at the reunification location, students will be released to their parents/guardians according to SRM procedures.